TheOdinProject/curriculum/rails_programming/hotwire/turbo.md

 </turbo-frame>
 ~~~

-Super easy!
 Note that the frames have an ID.
 The ID is how Turbo is able to identify a frame to find out which one is which.
 With the Turbo Frame helper, you can substitute the ID for a variable.
 For instance:

 ~~~erb